-For Armada37x0 only, use this parameter to point to Crypto++ source code directory.
+Use this parameter to point to Crypto++ source code directory.
 If this option is specified then Crypto++ source code in CRYPTOPP\PATH directory will be automatically compiled.
 Crypto++ library is required for building WTP image tool.
 Either CRYPTOPP\PATH or CRYPTOPP\LIBDIR with CRYPTOPP\INCDIR needs to be specified for Armada37x0.

-• CRYPTOPP\LIBDIR
+CRYPTOPP LIBDIR

-For Armada37x0 only, use this parameter to point to the directory with compiled Crypto++ library.
-By default it points to the CRYPTOPP\PATH.
+Use this parameter to point to the directory with compiled Crypto++ library.
+By default it points to the CRYPTOPP PATH.